 3.3.2.3.5 Each trade will be subject to buyer and to seller transaction fees for each decatherm traded.
 The transaction fee provides an incentive for ALTRA to encourage trading volume, which in turn improves liquidity and price discovery.
 These fees will be charged in a non-discriminatory manner, but could include tiered pricing.
 The transaction fees will be capped during the sole-source period.

-3.3.2.3.6 SoCalGas will be entitled to retain a share of ALTRA’s transaction fee to assist in offseting SoCalGas' transaction and credit costs, as well as reflecting the value SoCalGas brings to this service, subject to the cap provided in Part I, Section 1.6.1.1 of this Settlement Agreement.
+3.3.2.3.6 SoCalGas will be entitled to retain a share of ALTRA’s transaction fee to assist in offsetting SoCalGas' transaction and credit costs, as well as reflecting the value SoCalGas brings to this service, subject to the cap provided in Part I, Section 1.6.1.1 of this Settlement Agreement.
 The fee sharing will also provide an incentive to SoCalGas to encourage use of this trading service.
 The fee shall be established by ALTRA with any revenues shared between ALTRA and SoCalGas as mutually agreed between SoCalGas and ALTRA.

 3.3.2.3.7 ALTRA will operate the trading system and retain ownership of all software.
 ALTRA will be responsible for all maintenance and operation costs associated with operating the Altrade trading platform.